Domains

 Action (judge):

 You've cataloged every tell, every hesitation, every gap in the armor they think you can't see.
-One glance to your ally is all it takes.
-They know exactly where to strike.
+You don't share what you've found.
+Some seams only open for the hand that mapped them.

 Pattern Recognition